 noting

-c) that public protection and disaster relief agencies and organizations have an initial set of requirements, including but not limited to interoperability, secure and reliable communications, sufficient capacity to respond to emergencies, priority access in the use of non-dedicated systems, fast response times, ability to handle multiple group calls and the ability to cover large areas as described in Report ITU-R M.;
+c) that public protection and disaster relief agencies and organizations have a set of requirements, including but not limited to interoperability, secure and reliable communications, sufficient capacity to respond to emergencies, priority access in the use of non-dedicated systems, fast response times, ability to handle multiple group calls and the ability to cover large areas as described in Report ITU-R M.[PPDR];

 Reason: Method A provides sufficient flexibility to administrations by addressing broadband PPDR requirements through ITU-R studies and maintains the approach agreed in the resolves part of Resolution 646 (Rev. WRC-12), in which the requisite frequency bands/ranges are harmonized to the extent possible on the international/regional level for PPDR applications.